JasonRowe/BabyScroll/readme.md

 ## Features

-* Letters are spoken when clicked.
+* Letters and image description are spoken when clicked
-* Endles scrolling, when you get to Z it goes back to A.
+* Endless scrolling, when you get to Z it goes back to A
 * Background music
+* Images shown when letters are clicked

 ## Work in progress

-* add images
+* add more images
-* add animation
+* add animations
 * numbers

 ### License: